 All hard drives fail eventually, and this includes external hard drives.
 If you had an external drive fail and you need the data off of it, we can help!
 We offer recovery for both PC and Mac formatted external drives.
 One of our goals at EliteMacTechs is to make it so you don’t have to have data recovery, so we offer data backup services you should check out if you don’t already have a great backup system in place.

-The pricing for external hard drive recovery is split into two levels.
-Please note that the charge is per drive (some external drives are “RAID” drives and have multiple hard drives in one box).
+The pricing for a successful external hard drive recovery is $200 per drive (some external drives are “RAID” drives and have multiple hard drives in one box).

 Types of External drives recovered